Asocks-proxy/API/README.md

 # Asocks Proxy API

-Given repository currently contains a PHP script, which calls **Asocks API**.
+Repository currently contains code examples in PHP and Go, which bring **Asocks API** into play.

-Script creates a new proxy port, retrieves a list of proxy ports, and performs a check on all ports.
-Outputs names of the retrieved proxies.
+These examples create a new proxy port, retrieve a list of proxy addresses, and perform a check on all of them.
+Output names of the retrieved proxies.

 Please note that working with proxy ports and performing certain actions using proxy services may have legal implications.